18F/grouplet-playbook/pages/education-and-advocacy.md

 ## <a name="everything-is-not-for-everyone"></a>Everything is not for everyone

-Taking Test-Driven Development as an example, the end result is well-tested code; TDD is not the only means to get there.
-The goal is to promote best practices that people perceive as having value based on their own experience, not on the basis of coersion or academic purity.
+Taking Test-driven development (TDD) as an example, the end result is well-tested code.
+TDD is not the only means to get there.
+The goal is to promote best practices that people perceive as having value based on their own experience rather than coersion or academic purity.

 ## <a name="crossing-the-chasm"></a>Crossing the chasm

-Geoffrey A. Moore’s book *[Crossing the Chasm](http://en.wikipedia.org/wiki/Crossing_the_Chasm)* first explains the different segments of the Bell curve-shaped diffusion of innovations model:
+Geoffrey A. Moore’s book *[Crossing the Chasm](http://en.wikipedia.org/wiki/Crossing_the_Chasm)* first explains the different segments of the bell curve-shaped diffusion of innovations model:

 ![Diffusion of Innovations and the Chasm](../assets/images/the-chasm.jpg)<br/>
 _Image by Catherine Laplace based on other illustrations of the “Crossing the